6638maggie-gitau/6638maggie-gitau/README.md

 ---

 ⭐ Thanks for stopping by!
-Whether you're here for my code or my stories, I hope you find something that inspires you.
+I hope you find something that inspires you.
 Feel free to explore my repositories!